pol-lozano/2D_Game_Engine/README.md

 1-4 - Select block type to use

 # Features
-Hybrid ECS (similar to unity's) with components:
+## Hybrid ECS (similar to unity's) with components:
--BoxCollider2D
--CharacterController2D
+- BoxCollider2D
+- CharacterController2D
--InputHandler (raw or smoothed input calculated with lerp function) -Rigidbody2D (with basic physics simulation)
+- InputHandler (raw or smoothed input calculated with lerp function)
+- Rigidbody2D (with basic physics simulation)
--Sprite (with color, alpha and blend mode modulation) -Text
+- Sprite (with color, alpha and blend mode modulation)
+- Text
--TileMap (with bitmasking and basic lighting) -Transform
+- TileMap (with bitmasking and basic lighting)
+- Transform

 AssetManger which handles loading in textures and fonts, keeping track of them as well as cleaning up after the program ends.
 Generic Vector2 class with vector math functions used for a basic physics engine.